OpenTransat/ServoEncoder/README.md

 * One can use a stepper motor by connecting the two-wire output to a stepper motor driver

-* PWM input like a typical servo
+* PWM input like a typical servo or serial input (serial version has been chosen as it's more precise than reading the pulse length)

 * It provides a feedback to the main controller to determine if the motor is overloaded or stuck